 · principles for sustainable development.
 The principles for sustainable development summarise the guiding principles of SD.

-· There are 66 indicators (formerly 38) with associated targets which allow for an objective check of the status of development
+· There are 75 indicators (formerly 66) with associated targets which allow for an objective check of the status of development.

 · Monitoring.
-Every four years a Progress Report presents in detail the status of SD in Germany.
-The Progress Reports are complemented by an indicator report, independently prepared by the Federal Statistical Office every two years.
+Every four years a Progress Report (or updated strategy) presents in detail the status of SD in Germany.
+The Progress Reports or updated strategies are complemented by an indicator report, independently prepared by the Federal Statistical Office every two years.